-This scholarship is available to any full-time student who has a GPA of 3.5 or above in the previous semester and takes more than 12 credits hours in the succeeding semester.
-Students will receive a scholarship for the tuition costs of up to 3 credits hours beyond 12 credit hours.
+This scholarship is available to any full-time student who in the previous semester took at least 12 credit hours on degree level (course numbers 100 or higher) with a term GPA of 3.5 or above and takes more than 12 credit hours in the succeeding semester.
+Students will receive a scholarship for the tuition costs of up to 3 credit hours beyond 12 credit hours.